UA-Libraries-Research-Data-Services/UALIB_Workshops/README.md

 **Notes**

-> This repository has recently been transferred to the University of Alabama Libraries GitHub organization (ualibweb).
+> Oct 21, 2024 - This repository has recently been transferred to the University of Alabama Libraries Research Data Services GitHub organization.
 > If you notice any incorrect hyperlinks within the content, please let us know.
-We are working on checking links as soon as possible.

 Supporting materials for UA Libraries selected workshops.